abi-am/omicss-25/Group projects/GP3/README.md

   ## Step 1 - FILTERING

-   *You will be given annotated row vcff file*
+   *You will be given annotated row vcf file*

    - For the filtering, we need to filter vcf file and output vfiltered data into plink binary format files.